robocorp/example-human-resources-challenge/README.md

 # A robot that completes the human resources challenge

+> This robot needs to be run in a Windows environment.

 <img src="images/hr-web-app.png" style="margin-bottom:20px">

 This example robot completes the human resources challenge at https://developer.automationanywhere.com/challenges/automationanywherelabs-employeedatamigration.html.